January 9, 2015

 - Bilingual (Spanish-English) volunteers commit to a minimum of five hours per week for three months.

-- Fact-checking volunteers commit to a minimum of ten hours per week for ten weeks.
+- Fact-checking volunteers commit to a minimum of ten hours per week for three months.

 - All volunteers must successfully complete a criminal background check.

-- Remote volunteers need access to a computer with Microsoft Word and internet access.
+- Remote volunteers need access to a computer with Microsoft Word and access to the Internet.